 Rome with Kids: The Best 3-Day Itinerary for Families

-The Perfect Weekend in Rome with Kids (What We’d Do Again)
+The Perfect Weekend in Rome with Kids!

 If you’re planning a trip to Rome with kids and only have a few days, this is exactly what we would do!
 You only need around 3 days to see all of the major sites and thats all the time I usually like to spend in a big city at once with kids at a time anyways.
 Rome is one of those cities that feels magical… but also overwhelming if you don’t have a plan (especially with little ones).
 Between the crowds, the walking, and the sheer number of things to see, it can go from incredible to exhausting very quickly.
 Being in a big city with little kids can feel overwhelming to a lot of people but it doesn’t have to!
 It’s about having a mix of the must-see sights, hands-on experiences, and just enough downtime to actually enjoy it.
 I always tell my friends or other parents that it’s not going to be perfect.
 But kids follow your behavior so try to stay calm and don’t overpack your schedule.
 Also, if possible always have a few parks or play places bookmarked as some backups.